Overheating Risk Analysis and Assessment Services In The UK

 Residential buildings

-All habitable rooms should achieve a comfortable temperature range of 23°C to 26°C during the summer design month (typically July).
+Every inhabited room must provide a satisfactory comfortable temperature range between 23°C and 26°C during the summer design period (normally July).

 Non-residential buildings

-In addition to dynamic thermal modelling, developers may also employ passive design strategies to mitigate overheating, such as:
+In addition to dynamic thermal modelling, developers have passive design measures available to mitigate overheating, such as:

 • Shading windows from direct sunlight

-• Incorporating green roofs and walls for insulation and evapotranspiration
+• Adding green roofs and walls for insulation and evapotranspiration

 CCA Environmental: Your Partner In Overheating Analysis And Compliance

-CCA Environmental is a leading provider of overheating analysis and assessment services, helping developers and building owners navigate the complexities of the London Plan and building regulations requirements and achieve compliance.
-Our team of experienced engineers utilises advanced thermal modelling techniques to identify and mitigate overheating risks, ensuring that your buildings provide a comfortable and healthy indoor environment for all occupants.
+CCA Environmental is a specialist in the provision of overheating analysis and assessment services, assisting developers and building owners in understanding the intricacies of the London Plan and building regulations requirements and gaining compliance.
+Our experienced engineers use sophisticated thermal modelling methods to detect and prevent overheating risks, ensuring that your buildings offer a healthy and comfortable indoor environment for all occupants.

-Contact us today 020 3514 3080 to discuss your overheating analysis and compliance needs and let us help you create buildings that are resilient to climate change and promote sustainable.
+Get in touch with us today 020 3514 3080 to talk through your overheating analysis and compliance requirements and we will assist you in designing climate change resilient buildings that foster sustainable.